 I also commend the hon.
 Members for Bristol West (Thangam Debbonaire), for Bristol East (Kerry McCarthy), for Cardiff West (Kevin Brennan) and for Manchester, Gorton (Afzal Khan) for their contributions.
 I welcome the Minister to her place.
-Her appointment is a relief, as there was a bit of delay between the previous Minister leaving and the present Minister arriving, to the dismay of a number of organisations who are anxiously waiting developments in the brief.
-I welcome her offer of a meeting, and I will immediately set about co-ordinating that with a variety of the many interested parties straight away.
+Her appointment is a relief, as there was a bit of delay between the previous Minister leaving and the present Minister arriving, to the dismay of a number of organisations that are anxiously waiting for developments in the brief.
+I welcome her offer of a meeting, and I will immediately set about co-ordinating that with a variety of the many interested parties straightaway.

 Question put and agreed to.